This #GivingTuesday, we’re asking the community to help raise the funds for 400,000 meals in one day. With your support, we can do it!

 How does that happen, you ask?

 Well, check out the chart below and then have a read!

 We get it from moms and PTAs and soccer teams that hold food drives.

 We get it from generous grocery stores like Giant Food, Shoppers, and others.

 Next we give it to our trusted network of over 450 partners!
-Those include organizations you know and love like SOME (So Others Might Eat), DC Central Kitchen, and Martha’s Table in Washington; Manna Food Center and Shabach in Maryland; and Columbia Baptist Church and SERVE in Virginia.
+Those include organizations you know and love like SOME (So Others Might Eat), DC Central Kitchen, and Martha’s Table in Washington; Manna Food Center and Shabach in Maryland; Food for Others, ALIVE!, and SERVE in Virginia.
 They also include some you may not have heard of like Damien Ministries.